karlkedrovsky/servers/README.md

 ## Adding New Sites

 There are two vars files that specify the list of Drupal and static sites that will be configured - provisioning/vars/drupal.yml and provisioning/vars/static-sites.yml.
 Just add the name of the site (hostname and db name) as the key and the path to the docroot as the value and run "vagrant provision".

+## Notes

+The drupal-web role will look for two directories that are not under version control (don't want the contents on github.com, etc.).
+If they don't exist they will just be ignored.

+- provisioning/roles/drupal-web/files/.acquia
+- provisioning/roles/drupal-web/files/.drush